-“If you have used Skype or other video conferencing software before, then you’ve already experienced what a telehealth at home appointment will be like,” said Chris Meyer, Director, Virtual Health, at Marshfield Clinic Health System.
+“If you have used video conferencing software before, then you’ve already experienced what a telehealth at home appointment will be like,” said Sonny Miranda, nurse and solutions analyst at Marshfield Clinic Health System.

 Prior to the visit, the provider’s office will call you.
 They will collect your information, address any questions and direct you to click the link to start your visit.